ramirospinelli/ramirospinelli/README.md

 - 👋 Hi, I’m Ramiro Spinelli
 - 🤩 I’m interested in web applications projects especially those with React and NodeJS
-- 🔍 I’m looking to collaborate and learn on Blockchain projects ⛓️
+- 🔍 I’m looking to collaborate and learn about Blockchain projects ⛓️
 - 📫 How to reach me:
 - https://www.linkedin.com/in/ramiro-spinelli/
 - ramirospinelli92@gmail.com